isomerpages/nlb-biblioasia/_jul-to-sep-2013/National Library of Australia’s Trove: Achievements and Possibilities.md

 [^3]: The Australian government released an important white paper, Australia in the Asian century, in 2012.
 The white paper and information on associated program activities is available at: http:// asiancentury.Dpmc.Gov.Au/

- [^4]The podcast is available at: http://www.Sbs.Com.
+ [^4]: The podcast is available at: http://www.Sbs.Com.
 Au/podcasts/naca/radionews/episode/220565/ national-library-digitises-non-english-newspapers

 [^5]: More information on the state library of new south wales’ program is available at: http://www.Sl.Nsw.
 Gov.Au/about/projects/digital\_excellence/index. html